 The way a contraction feels is different for each woman and may feel different from one pregnancy to the next.
 Labor contractions cause discomfort or a dull ache in your back and lower abdomen, along with pressure in the pelvis.
-Some women may also feel pain in their sides and thighs.
+You may also feel pain in your sides and thighs.
 Some women describe contractions as strong menstrual cramps, while others describe them as strong waves that feel like diarrhea cramps.

 False labor can feel much like active labor, especially for a new mother.
 Braxton Hicks contractions can begin in the second trimester.
-These contractions are used to prepare the uterus for actual birth when the time comes.
 Most often, false labor consists of strong Braxton Hicks contractions.
 Think of these as exercises for the uterus.

-When in question, always contact the attending physician about pains and contractions.
+When in question, always contact your doctor or midwife about pains and contractions.
 Having questions answered is often enough to keep a pregnant woman from heading to the hospital way too early.

 To figure out if the contractions you are feeling are the real thing, ask yourself the following questions.

 |How often do the contractions occur?||Contractions are often irregular and do not get closer together||Contractions come at regular intervals and last about 30-70 seconds.
 As time goes on, they get closer together.|

 |Do they change with movement?||Contractions may stop when you walk or rest, or may even stop if you change positions||Contractions continue despite movement or changing positions|